Paolin83/COVID19_SEIR_model/README.md

 (analysis updated on 21 March 2020, 01.00)
 ###
 New analysis
-*Parameters estimated on the basis of a Negative Binomial distribution
+*Fraction of exposed and rate of infection estimated on the basis of a Negative Binomial distribution
-*duration of COVID19 infectous period extended to 21 days)
+*duration of COVID19 infectous period extended to 21 days (previous 14 days)
 ###

 - in Italy